LeSpocky/ptxdist/doc/dev_code_signing.rst

 Instead, PTXdist has the idea of **roles** which are string identifiers used to access a single private/public key pair and a certificate.

+Roles can be grouped into **role groups**.
+Role groups should be used where more than one role is needed, but the exact names and/or number of roles depend on the concrete code signing provider.
+For example, an i.MX HABv4 fuse table can contain up to four keys.

 Finally, one or several **code signing providers** supply the mapping from roles to the respective key material or even provide it themselves for development.